MicrosoftDocs/Hololens/hololens/includes/hololens-oobe-screens.md

 #### A battery warning

-If Autopilot starts and the battery is under 45%, you will see an error.
-You will need to charge it to at least 45% to continue.
+If Autopilot starts and the battery is under 45%, you'll see an error.
+You'll need to charge it to at least 45% to continue.

-1. It is suggested you use the included charger, and that you are plugged into an outlet.
+1. It's suggested you use the included charger, and that you are plugged into an outlet.
 Charging via a PC is slow and not recommended.
 1. When your device is charged to 45% or more, you can wake the device using the power button continue on from [Company logo and set up info](#company-logo-and-set-up-info-1).